 Now I have a huge amount of samples for different products and whenever I need a change in my routine or new products, I can try out the samples before I buy a full-size product.

 Think about using dietary supplements

-It’s important to eat well and a variety of foods to have a healthy skin.
-I really hoped that with the help of paleo diet my skin would improve a lot, as other people had noted, but sadly it did not work for me.
+It’s important to eat well and a variety of foods to have healthy skin.
+I really hoped that with the help of the paleo diet my skin would improve a lot, as other people had noted, but sadly it did not work for me.

-Even if we eat well, sometimes it’s impossible to get all the needed vitamins and minerals from the food, so the supplements come in handy then.
+Even if we eat well, sometimes it’s impossible to get all the needed vitamins and minerals from the food, so supplements come in handy then.

 These supplements have helped a lot with my skin condition, especially Zinc and Vitamin D3.
 Read more about the supplements I’m taking and their benefits from these iHerb haul posts.

 *Always consult with your doctor before taking any supplements.